LPN to RN Bridge Program

 - health perception-health management

-Upon successful completion of all components of the course, the student will be admitted to NUR 120.
+Upon successful completion of all components of the course and acceptance into the nursing program, you will be admitted to NUR 130.

 How can I apply to the LPN to RN Bridge program?

 You must have an MCC student ID number to apply to the nursing program and for preadmission testing.
 If you have never attended MCC as a credit student, apply and pay your $15 fee online or at the Registration Office (A258).

 Complete and submit the LPN to RN Bridge Program Application.
 This application is available online.

 Applications must be submitted to the Nursing Department (E212) by 4:30 p.m. on October 15, 2016 .